Marilyn A. Brown

-Marilyn A. Brown is the Regents' and Brook Byers Professor of Sustainable Systems in the School of Public Policy at the Georgia Institute of Technology.
-She joined Georgia Tech in 2006 after 22 years at Oak Ridge National Laboratory, where she held various leadership positions managing programs focused on the efficient use of energy, renewable energy, and the electric grid.
+Marilyn A. Brown is a Regents' and Brook Byers Professor of Sustainable Systems in the School of Public Policy at the Georgia Institute of Technology.
+She joined Georgia Tech in 2006 after 22 years at Oak Ridge National Laboratory, where she held various leadership positions.
+Her work was cited by President Clinton as providing the scientific justification for signing the 1997 Kyoto Protocol.
 With Eric Hirst, she coined the term "energy efficiency gap" and pioneered research to highlight and quantify the unexploited economic potential to use energy more productively.

-Brown was elected a member of the National Academy of Engineering in 2020 for bridging engineering, social and behavioral sciences, and policy studies to achieve cleaner electric energy.
+Brown was elected to both the National Academy of Engineering and the National Academy of Sciences in 2020 for bridging engineering, social and behavioral sciences, and policy studies to achieve cleaner and more resilient electric power and more affordable and equitable energy services.
+In 2023 she was elected to the American Academy of Arts and Sciences.
+Few scientists belong to all three of these prestigious institutions.
+She also received the Anderson Medal of Honor in Applied Geography from the American Association of Geographers in 2004.

 Career

-At Georgia Tech, Brown leads the Climate and Energy Policy Laboratory and co-directs the Master of Sustainable Energy and Environmental Management in the School of Public Policy.
-These initiatives focus on clean energy policies, trends in the U.S. South, and the smart grid, and they span the triad of climate mitigation, climate adaptation, and geo-engineering.
+At Georgia Tech, Brown leads the Climate and Energy Policy Lab and created the Master of Sustainable Energy and Environmental Management in the School of Public Policy.
+These initiatives focus on clean energy policies and trends in the U.S., and they span the triad of climate mitigation, climate adaptation, and geo-engineering.
 CEPL is distinct in its analysis of climate change and energy policies using the National Energy Modeling System (NEMS) and other modeling platforms.

-Among her honors and awards, she is an elected member of the National Academy of Sciences and the National Academy of Engineering.
+Brown led Scenarios of U.S. Carbon Reductions: The Potential Impact of Energy-Efficient and Low-Carbon Technologies.

 From 2010 to 2018 she was appointed by President Barack Obama to two terms on the Board of Directors of the Tennessee Valley Authority.
-During her 8 years as a regulator, TVA reduced its CO_{2} emissions by 50%, brought a new nuclear reactor on line, and modeled energy efficiency as a virtual power plant in its integrated resource planning.
-In 2019, she was a recipient of the 2019 Charles H. Percy Award for Public Service, given by the Alliance to Save Energy.
+During her 8 years as a regulator, TVA reduced its CO_{2} emissions by 50%, brought a new nuclear reactor on line, and modeled energy efficiency as a virtual power plant (VPP) in its integrated resource planning.
+For her VPP research she received the 2019 Charles H. Percy Award for Public Service, given by the Alliance to Save Energy.

 In 2022, Brown received the Class of 1934 Distinguished Professor Award, the highest honor that can be given to a Georgia Tech Professor.